hAbdulla19/GIPHY-PARTY/README.md

 <img src="Images/SS.png" alt="SS" width="1000">

 The GIPHY Party Was Designed To Assist Users With Finding Gifs and Being Able to Use Such Gifs Across Any Social Media Platform Ever!
-"GIPHY Party" Was Designed to Be Easily Accesible for All and Easy to Use :)
+"GIPHY Party" Was Designed to Be Easily Accesible for All and Easy to Use.
+Using a GIPHY SDK API key, the Platform Delivered Access to Any Type of Gif That May be Used on the Internet Today!

 <!-- CONTACT -->
 ## Contact